 For experienced and frequent users, the rear handle of the saw can be placed between the user’s legs rather than on the ground before starting.

 5. FULL SPEED AHEAD

 When using your chainsaw, make sure the chain is at full speed before making contact with the wood.
-If it’s too slow, it may pull you slightly towards the wood and put you off balance.
+Always cut at full revs – if the chain is moving too slow, it may pull you slightly towards the wood and put you off balance.
 Be mindful also that the most dangerous part of your chainsaw is the tip of the bar.
 You may have heard the term ‘kickback’ – this occurs when the very tip of the bar comes into contact with the wood, causing it to shoot the bar back towards the user.

-Once your chain is at full speed, the safest method is to make contact with the wood at the middle of your bar, closer to the engine rather than the tip.
-Let the chainsaw pull you very slightly towards the wood applying very slight pressure before allowing the chainsaw to finish the cut.
+Once your chain is at full speed, the safest method is to make contact with the wood as close to the engine powerhead of the chainsaw as possible.
+Let the chainsaw pull you very slightly towards the wood, applying very slight pressure before allowing the chainsaw to finish the cut.

 If you notice that you are having to push hard on the saw to complete the cut, your chain may be blunt.
 Stop the chainsaw and inspect your cutting attachment for issues.
 Remember, a chainsaw is not a handsaw, there is no need to manoeuvre the saw back and forth as all it will do is put you off balance!

 Before you do anything, it’s important to make sure you’re protected.
 Regardless of the task at hand, whether big or small, protective gear is an absolute must.
 To make sure you’ve got every base covered, start from the top of your body and work your way down.